 Presently this must be obtained by your proposer who may request a form from the Secretary or who can download a version from the members' area of the Club website.

 The application form is not particularly lengthy but it has 6 parts, each a single or double sheet.
 The Committee considers this necessary as there is no graduating period in the SMC and when an application is approved, you become a full member of the Club and are entitled to its benefits.

 Again, there is no hard and fast rule.
 However as a rough guide an applicant with the relevant experience should be able to fill the pages with the possible exception of Parts 5 and 6.

-The SMC organises an Aspirant Meet each year.
-This is normally in the Raeburn Hut in August.
+The SMC organises an annual Aspirant Meet.
+In 2019 the aspirant meet is on 23/24th August at the Lagangarbh Hut.
 Aspirant meets are specifically aimed at ensuring that prospective new members who do not know any or enough SMC members can meet members who may be prepared to propose and support an application in due course, provided you meet the criteria.

 Aspirant meets are a great way of meeting SMC members and finding out more about the Club and the requirements for membership.
 They are also good fun.